 Hubspot, a leading online marketing agency, defines inbound marketing for private schools as “creating content that is going to be found by your target parents and/or students on Google and in social media.”

 Inbound marketing, or content marketing, is all about bringing in new prospective families through their online searches.
 This means that your content should answer common questions and provide information that prospective families are looking for, and include a call to action, or an instruction that provokes the audience to respond, like “call now” or “schedule a visit.”

 Inbound marketing content often takes the form of landing pages (web pages with specifically targeted content), blogs, downloadable e-books, and social media posts.
-This content should be regularly updated and be provide useful information to your audience while highlighting the strengths of your school.
+This content should be regularly updated and

 Keywords & Personas